mpumasupa/jupyter-exploration/README.md

 # Milagros Pumasupa - jupyter-exploration Portfolio
-My name is **Milagros Pumasupa**. este es mi primer repositorio creado en GitHub
+My name is **Milagros Pumasupa**.
+This is my first repository in GitHub.

 ---
 ## About Me